AdrianaAlves94/Industrial-Plant-Quality-and-Revenue-Analysis/README.md

 ## How quality is defined

-Each hour is classified by its **silica content** — the impurity that real buyers penalise.
+Each hour is classified by its **silica content** (the impurity that real buyers penalise).
 Iron and silica are strongly inversely correlated in this dataset (r ≈ −0.80), so silica alone captures most of the quality story.

 | Tier | Silica % | Reasoning |
 |---|---|---|